armen-gevorgyan/online-shop-services/list_todo.md

 - ✔️ Generate a new library of the user type by providing CMake files for the user type implementation
 - ✔️ Generate a new test executable for the implemented basic functionality testing of the User type
 - ✔️ Enable the testing and run the available tests
-- 🬀 Enable the Doxygen documentation generation
+- ✔️ Enable the Doxygen documentation generation
+- 🬀 Implement build clean
 - 🬀 Generate a new library of the user database by providing CMake files for the user database implementation
 - 🬀 Generate a new test executable for the implemented basic functionality testing of the User database
 - 🬀 Integrate the CPR project from https://github.com/whoshuu/cpr as an external module in order to have the easy interfaces for the HTTP protocol.